 Choice of Specialization and Reading List

-After completing the M.A. exam in the fourth semester of study, the student is expected to identify an area of specialization (including, but not limited to, the subject of the dissertation) and an appropriate exam committee is chosen.
-This committee should consist of five faculty members of which at least three must be from the department.
+After completing the M.A. exam in the fourth semester of study, the student is expected to identify an area of specialization (including, but not limited to, the subject of the dissertation) and in consultation with the dissertation director an appropriate exam committee is chosen.
+This committee should consist of four faculty members of which three must be from the department.